 What are General Education Requirements?

-Below are General Education Course Lists with Transfer Advising Notes - you may follow the General Education Program Course List for the year you first enrolled at Montgomery College OR choose the current academic year:
+General Education Course Lists with Transfer Notes - you may follow the General Education Program Course List for the year you started OR choose the current year:

 The MC General Education Program does NOT fulfill the general education requirements of private schools or out-of-state public institutions.
 For private or out-of-state institutions not included in the ARTSYS database, look for a "General Education Requirements" or "Core Curriculum" section in each school's catalog.
-With an MC adviser, discuss which MC courses appear to be reasonable equivalents.
-Refer to the MC Gen Ed Lists with Advising Notes above for details.
+With an MC adviser, discuss which MC courses sound like reasonable equivalents.
+Refer to the MC General Education Page with Transfer Advising Notes above for details.

 - How can I know if the courses I am considering will transfer to the four-year campus I want to attend?

 - What courses should I take to major in my chosen field?

 - May I earn the associate degree at a community college while taking courses needed for transfer for a recommended transfer program at a specific four-year college?

 - Is it better to get the associate degree or to transfer early?

 - Will grades of "D" be accepted in transfer?

 Back to Transfer Steps List Go on to Transfer Step 3